rafaelgomesxyz/esgst/README.md

 <ul>
     <li>Allows you to load attached images on demand, when you click on "View attached image".</li>
     <li>Speeds up page loads if you have a slow Internet connection.</li>
-    <li>The feature runs automatically in every page that has attached images.</li>
 </ul>

 ### Avatar Popout